TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 20/Luke 20.2.md

 ---

-and they spake, saying unto him, Tell us: By what authority doest thou these things? or who is he that gave thee this authority?
+They asked him, "Tell us: by what authority do you do these things?
+Or who is giving you this authority?"